 I Cannot Find My Language Anywhere

-If there is no competency test available through FLATS, the PLC, or UCLA, you need to use another language to fulfill the foreign language requirement.
+If there is no competency test available through FLATS or the PLC, you need to use another language to fulfill the foreign language requirement.
 Please consult your academic advisor.

 Note About NYU Exams